carlaurr/challenge/1_infrastructure/README.md

   prometheus.io/port: "8080"
 ```

-> Note: The current Golang server doesn't yer expose metric.
-To allow prometheus to scrape app metrics, we need to explose them in a `/metrics` endpoint.
+> Note: The current Golang server doesn't yet expose metric.
+To allow prometheus to scrape app metrics, we need to expose them in a `/metrics` endpoint.
 We can use [Prometheus Go client][prom-go-client] to do it.

-## Auto-scaling policies based on custom metrics
+## Auto-scaling Policies Based on Custom Metrics

 To define auto-scaling policies basen on custom metrics or kubernetes resources metrics, we can use the Horizontal Pod Autoscaler (HPA).